 When marketing your products and services globally, there are some key barriers to overcome – including understanding your markets, getting past language barriers and setting objectives that are realistic and achievable for each territory.

-Here are our top five tips for successful international campaign management.
+Here are our top five tips for successful global affiliate program management.

 1: Research your markets